-2.11 General.
 The military Units employed by the combatants during these campaigns are represented in the games by cardboard counters.
 Where possible, the counters depict a stylised version of the actual uniforms of the rank and file.

-2.12 Categories.
+2.12 Categories

 In all, there are nine (9) categories of game counter:

 • Combat Units (2.2) are divided into Foot (Infantry) and Horse (Cavalry).
-For most games in the series, the Units will be brigades.
-In a few games, they represent smaller organisational units such as regiments, battalions, or even companies.
+For some games in the series, the Units will be brigades.
+In other games, they represent smaller organisational units such as regiments, battalions, or even companies.
 They can be, but are not always, Formations (2.14).

 - Artillery Units are Combat Units, but are distinguished because they have some unique functions.
 Artillery Units are not Formations.
-See 2.3 for the differences between Artillery and other Combat Units. - Garrison Units (2.4) are similar to Combat Units, but are distinguished because they are immobile and do not exist outside of Fortifications.
+See 2.3 for the differences between Artillery and other Combat Units. - Garrison Units (2.6) are similar to Combat Units, but are distinguished because they are immobile and do not exist outside of Fortifications.
 (Combat Units cannot enter Fortifications, as they represent mobile forces).
-Garrisons are Formations. - Auxiliaries (2.5) are an abstracted representation of various specialists such as engineers and skirmishers.
+Garrisons are Formations. - Auxiliaries (2.4) are an abstracted representation of various specialists such as engineers and skirmishers.
 They are not moved about the map.
-Instead, they are played from a pool to conduct various special activities and support functions. - Headquarters (2.6) allow the organising of large numbers of Combat Units in an effective manner.
+Instead, they are played from a pool to conduct various special activities and support functions.
+In a battalion scale game, some Auxiliaries can function as Units see Dual Purpose Units (3.5.13). - Headquarters (2.5) allow the organising of large numbers of Combat Units in an effective manner.
 HQs together with their Subordinates are Formations. - Leaders (2.7) represent historical commanders and their staffs, who lead the forces on the map. - Dummies (2.8) help to create a false impression by simulating the presence of Units and HQs where none exist. - Hubs & Depôts (5.5) are logistics centres. - Game Markers.
 These are merely recording tools, and are explained under the relevant rule sections.

-2.13 Sides & Contingents.
+2.13 Sides & Contingents

 The term "Side" refers to one player and the counters that represent his forces.
 The term "Contingent" refers to a select group of Units within a player's overall force that belongs to a particular faction, party, or nationality.
 Sides either have a specifically coloured backing or background, or icon.
 National flags or letter codes are used to denote Contingents.
 See the Counter Guide Chart.